getroomservice/automerge-simple-connection/README.md

 This is a simpler, asynchronous, version of Automerge's [Connection](https://github.com/automerge/automerge/blob/master/src/connection.js) protocol, which is used to send and receive changes to Automerge documents.

-Unlike the original Automerge Connection, _simple_ connection:
+Unlike the original Automerge Connection, this connection:

+- Supports asynchronous getting and setting documents however you want
 - Doesn't use hard-to-debug handlers
-- Supports asynchronous getting and setting documents however you want
 - Is written in Typescript

+Plus, this connector is interoperable with a peer who's using the original.

 ## Install